CocoaLumberjack/CocoaLumberjack/Documentation/GettingStarted.md

 Where do I set the log level?
 Do I have to use a single log level for my entire project?

 Of course not!
 We all know what it's like to debug or add new features.
 You want verbose logging just for the part that you're currently working on.
-The lumberjack framework gives you per file debugging control.
+The CocoaLumberjack framework gives you per file debugging control.
 So you can change the log level on just that file you're editing.

 (Of course there are many other advanced options, such as a global log level, per xcode configuration levels, per logger levels, etc. But we'll get to that in another article.)